EDUCBA

 Customize Quick Access Toolbar

 • From the dropdown, you will get a list of commonly used commands.
-Click any of the options that you want, and it will be added to the toolbar.
+Click any options you want, and it will be added to the toolbar.

 Toolbar in Excel(will be added to the toolbar)

-• A new command is selected, and this will be added to the toolbar highlighted as the command is added with already available tools.
+• A new command is selected, which will be added to the toolbar highlighted as the command is added with already available tools.

 Toolbar in Excel (New command will add)